 I don’t indulge in chips much anymore because… You know, thick jiggly thighs and whatnot.
-Every once in a while, however, I have this craving for that old spicy popcorn.
-Soooooo… I decided to make my own.
+Sometimes I crave that specific popcorn.
+I decided to make my own.

 I bought some cheddar cheese powder from Amazon.
 I wanted to make sure my cheese powder did not use Yellow #53 or whatever.
-This brand is pretty good.
-The orange hue comes from annatto, instead of Red #40.
-I kicked it up with some onion powder and garlic powder.
-I also added some paprika for earthiness and color.
+This brand is pretty good and the orange hue comes from annatto, instead of Red #40.
+I added paprika for earthiness and color, and kicked it up with some onion and garlic powder.

 For spice, I used a combination of jalapeño powder and this bomb ass sriracha powder I found in the Spice House.
 You can add more jalapeño powder if it’s all you have on hand.
 It’s super simple to make.
 Pop, mix and eat.